Reading time: 5 min.

 Area covered: hairline

 A month later, his hair grafts are beginning to fall out.
 Shock hair loss has impacted all of these patients at this stage, showing just how common it is for your grafts to shed in the weeks following FUE or FUSS transplantation.
 The individual graft entrances are also visible for this patient 1 month after his hair transplant.
-Lingering signs of a hair transplant tend to be more visible on people with fairer skin tones.
+Lingering signs of a hair transplant tend to be more visible in people with fairer skin tones.

 What does the hair transplant donor area look like after 1 month?

-It’s not just the graft area that will look different a month after your hair transplant.
+It’s not just the newly transplanted hair graft area that will look different a month after your hair transplant.
 Your donor area should also be healing nicely.
 If you’ve had FUE or unshaven FUE (UFUE) treatment, the tiny wounds should have healed up and the hair across your head will have started to grow to cover the area.

 This patient’s hair is still a little shorter in the donor area, but will soon be long enough to disguise the graft removal:

-fue donor area after one month
+FUE hair transplant donor area after 1 month

 Why is my scalp itchy 1 month after my hair transplant?